 Abortion Stigma in Colombia

 Abortion is decriminalised in Colombia and is legal with no restrictions up to 24 weeks of pregnancy.
-Yet abortion stigma continues to persist.
-In our new study we find answers to barriers faced by abortion seekers in Colombia.
+Yet, the abortion stigma continues to persist.
+In our new study, we find answers to barriers faced by abortion seekers in Colombia.

 Abortion Stigma remains a big issue in Colombia.
 As the new study “Abortion and Stigma and Colombia: A review of policy and social media” by AbortionData.org and DisorLab demonstrates, the roots of stereotypical opinions towards the procedure lie within patriarchal social norms that control and organize traditional roles of femininity and other behaviours that are considered “deviant”.

-By combining an analysis of statistical information and Twitter data, our study found out that there are four main drivers of abortion stigma in Colombia:
+By combining an analysis of statistical information and Twitter data, our study found out that there are three main drivers of abortion stigma in Colombia:

 The main findingsThree main roots of abortion stigma in Colombia.
 Press the plus icon to find out more about each category.